Learning & Sport

 Religious Education

 At Wheldrake with Thorganby Primary School RE is taught in accordance with the Agreed Syllabus for the Dioceses of Leeds and York.
-You can view our most recent SIAMs report here. (keep the link on the site)
+You can view our most recent SIAMs report here.

 As a Church of England primary school, each year group has a key focus on the teaching of Christianity as a living and diverse faith, as well as the opportunity for pupils to learn about and evaluate their own views on other world religions.
 We recognise that children do not experience a wide range of diversity within our immediate locality and therefore actively seek first hand learning opportunities for pupils to gain this insight elsewhere, helping them to recognise their place as a positive member of society.
 Our aim is to create a balanced curriculum that builds on pupils’ knowledge and understanding.
 Its key purpose is to develop children’s religious literacy, allowing them to hold well-informed conversation about religion and belief.